Rickshaw Run: Where and when

 74 teams started in the 2013 spring run in Kochi in the south western corner of the country.
 Out of those 70 finished.
 Most teams travelled along the east coast of India, taking the 'easy route' but a handful of hardcore teams went 'up the centre' passing through places such as Mysore, Nagpur, Varanasi and even making their way up to Darjeeling.
-The teams that went the central route travelled more than 4000km in their rickshaws on some of the worst roads in India.
+The teams that went the central route travelled more than 4000 km in their rickshaws on some of the worst roads in India.

 Charity donations

 Each team has to raise a minimum of £1,000 for charities working in India and Nepal.
 The main charities for the Rickshaw Run are Mercy Corps, Frank Water and Save the Children, depending on where the Rickshaw Run takes place.
 Each team consists of one rickshaw and between one and four drivers.
 The Rickshaw is a vehicle designed to transport light loads over small distances on paved roads, making it a challenge to cover long distances.

-Most notable charitable donations were made by the 'JacksGap' team: Jack Harries; Finn Harries, Harry Crowder, Max Cantellow, Ben Brown, Will Darbyshire & Louis Cole.
-They successfully managed to exceed their $100,000 goal and raise just over $180,000 for Teenage Cancer Research; their adventures were all filmed for a four-part TV series on YouTube.
-This series was posted to YouTube.

 World Records

-During the 2022 Himalaya edition of the Rickshaw Run, two teams (Canadian and Swiss) set the record for the worlds highest auto rickshaw, over the Umling La Pass, at 5800meters/19024feet.
+During the 2022 Himalaya edition of the Rickshaw Run, two teams (Canadian and Swiss) set the record for the worlds highest auto rickshaw, over the Umling La Pass, at 5800 meters/19024 feet.